DataFire/Integrations/integrations/generated/deutschebahn_fasta/README.md

 #### Input
 * input `object`
-  * type `array`: type of the facility to filter by
+  * type `array`: Type of the facility.
-  * state `array`: the state of the facility to filter by
+  * state `array`: Operational state of the facility.
-  * equipmentnumbers `array`: equipmentnumbers of the facility to filter by
+  * equipmentnumbers `array`: List of equipmentnumbers to select.
-  * stationnumber `integer`: station number to filter by
+  * stationnumber `integer`: Number of the station the facilities belong to.
-  * area `array`: Geo coordinate rectangle in WGS84-format to filter by.
+  * area `array`: Geo coordinate rectangle in WGS84-format to filter facilities by geographical position.
 Parameters must be 4 numbers exactly as follows: longitudeWest, latitudeSouth, longitudeEast, latitudeNorth.

 #### Output
 * output `array`
   * items [facility](#facility)

 ### getFacilityByEquipmentNumber
-Returns the facility identified by its equipmentnumber
+Returns the facility identified by its equipmentnumber.

 ```js